Amaranthine

 fall forever

-and we will sing
+and I will sing

 this song alone.

-And even in a sour
+Even in a sour

 milk sea A minor,

-you take the
+you'll take the

 plastic over the china -